 Now mind you, even though the ability to have that level of control was nice, when talking about the actual sound of the two formats, they were virtually the same.

 Be it movies, games, etc, that sentiment remained.
-I do personally think that’s a good thing though, because at least if a certain piece of content only supported one or the other, you really wouldn’t be missing out on anything either way.
+I do personally think that’s a good thing though, because at least if a certain piece of content only supported one or the other, you really wouldn’t be missing out on anything either way in my opinion.

 Overall though, they’re both revolutionary platforms, and really something you need to experience for yourself to truly appreciate.
-I’d highly suggest that you try them.
+I’d highly recommend them.

-Once you do, you honestly won’t want to go back.
+Once you do, you might not want to go back.

-If you don’t have the equipment to support it currently, then I’d say don’t worry about it for now, and upgrade when you can.
-Just know that it’ll be more than worth it once you do.
+If you don’t have the equipment to support it currently, then I’d say don’t worry about it, and upgrade when you can.
+Just know that it’ll be a completely different experience with the content that supports when you do.

 Luckily, most receivers today support those formats, so that won’t be a big deal either.

-Long story short, you’ll be blown away when you experience true 3D audio for the first time, guarantee it. ?
+Long story short, chances are you’ll be blown away when you experience true 3D audio for the first time.
+It’s really amazing.